All Collections

 Edit or Delete Records

-You can consult the full list of DNS records for your domain below the add record option, and use the search bar to find a specific record.
+You can consult the full list of DNS records for your domain below the Add record option, and use the search bar to find a specific record.
+You will have the option to delete or edit the record to the right:

 The domain DNS record list showing where to edit or delete a record

-1. Permanently delete a record
+1. Delete a record

 2. Modify the record's values

-Any DNS Record changes trigger propagation, which can last up to 24 hours to fully propagate.
+Any DNS Record changes trigger propagation, which can last up to 24 hours to propagate.
 If you change the domain's nameservers to a different provider, the DNS Zone management will move to where you pointed your nameservers.

 Did this answer your question?